shaiguitar/kitchen-transport-rsync/README.md

 # Update

 Whops!
 Looks like this is a dup of an already existing library.
-Go use his.
+Go use theirs.
 Oh well opensource.

 https://github.com/unibet/kitchen-transport-rsync